mschuchard/puppet-check/README.md

 -- hieradata/style.yaml:
 Value(s) missing in key 'value'.
 Value(s) missing in key 'and'.
+The string --- appears more than once in this data and Hiera will fail to parse it correctly.

 -- metadata_style/metadata.json:
+Recommended field 'operatingsystem_support' not found.
+'pe' is missing an upper bound.
 License identifier 'Imaginary' is not in the SPDX list: http://spdx.org/licenses/

+-- metadata_style_two/metadata.json:
+Recommended field 'operatingsystem' not found.
+Recommended field 'operatingsystemrelease' not found.
+'puppetlabs/one' has non-semantic versioning in its 'version_requirement' key.
+'puppetlabs/two' is missing an upper bound.

 -- librarian_style/Puppetfile:
 2:3: C: Align the parameters of a method call if they span more than one line.